mozilla/CCADB-Tools/capi/README.md

             certutil -V -e -n <CERT FINGERPINT> -u V -d <DATABASE DIRECTORY>
         ```
     - 4.b: A certificate is identified as being a CA if its basic constraint of `cA` is set to true, as per [RFC 5280 4.2.1.9.
 Basic Constraints](https://tools.ietf.org/html/rfc5280#page-39).
     - 4.c: If `certutil` outputs `certutil: certificate is valid`, then that certificate is noted as being valid.
 Whether or not this results in a FAIL depends on which test suite (valid, revoked, expired) is being executed.
-For details, see section @TODO.
+For details, please see `Verification Rules`.
     - 4.d: If `certutil` outputs `certutil: certificate is invalid: Peer's Certificate has expired`, then that certificate is noted as being expired.
 Whether or not this results in a `FAIL` depends on which test suite (valid, revoked, expired) is being executed.
-For details, see section @TODO.
+For details, please see `Verification Rules`.
     - 4.e: If `certutil` outputs `certutil: certificate is invalid: Peer's Certificate issuer is not recognized`, then that certificate is marked as having a broken certificate chain.
 This will result in a `FAIL` for all test suites.
 ##### 5. CRL
 - For a given certificate, all CRL endpoints are checked as follows.